ayanrajpoot10/hianime/README.md

 ## 🙏 Acknowledgments

 - Built with [goquery](https://github.com/PuerkitoBio/goquery) for HTML parsing
-- Inspired by the anime community's need for accessible data
 - Ported from the JavaScript project [yahyaMomin/hianime-API](https://github.com/yahyaMomin/hianime-API).
 This repository ports the original JS project to Go and adds additional features.